Demiurge: Names

 The etymology of the name Yaldabaoth has been subject to many speculative theories.
-Until 1974 etymologies deriving from the unattested Aramaic: בהותא, romanized: bāhūthā supposedly meaning 'chaos' represented the majority view.
-Following an analysis by Scholem this etymology no longer enjoyed any notable support.
-His analysis showed the unattested Aramaic term to have been fabulated and attested only in a single corrupted text from 1859, with its claimed translation having been transposed from an the reading of an earlier etymology whose explanation seemingly equated 'darkness' and 'chaos' when translating an unattested supposed plural form of בוהו.
+Until 1974, etymologies deriving from the unattested Aramaic: בהותא, romanized: bāhūthā, supposedly meaning "chaos", represented the majority view.
+Following an analysis by the Jewish historian of religion Gershom Scholem published in 1974, this etymology no longer enjoyed any notable support.
+His analysis showed the unattested Aramaic term to have been fabulated and attested only in a single corrupted text from 1859, with its claimed translation having been transposed from the reading of an earlier etymology, whose explanation seemingly equated "darkness" and "chaos" when translating an unattested supposed plural form of בוהו.

 "Samael" literally means "Blind God" or "God of the Blind" in Hebrew (סמאל).
 This being is considered not only blind, or ignorant of its own origins, but may, in addition, be evil; its name is also found in Judaism as the Angel of Death and in Christian demonology.
 This link to Judeo-Christian tradition leads to a further comparison with Satan.
 Another alternative title for the demiurge is "Saklas", Aramaic for "fool".
 In the Apocryphon of John, Yaldabaoth is also known as both Sakla and Samael.

 The angelic name "Ariel" (Hebrew: 'the lion of God') has also been used to refer to the Demiurge and is called his "perfect" name; in some Gnostic lore, Ariel has been called an ancient or original name for Ialdabaoth.
 The name has also been inscribed on amulets as "Ariel Ialdabaoth", and the figure of the archon inscribed with "Aariel".

 Marcion

 According to Marcion, the title God was given to the Demiurge, who was to be sharply distinguished from the higher Good God.
-The former was díkaios, severely just, the latter agathós, or loving-kind; the former was the "god of this world", the God of the Old Testament, the latter the true God of the New Testament.
+The former was díkaios, severely just, the latter agathós, or loving-kind; the former was the God of the Old Testament, the latter the true God of the New Testament.
 Christ, in reality, is the Son of the Good God.
-The true believer in Christ entered into God's kingdom, the unbeliever remained forever the slave of the Demiurge.
+The true believer in Christ entered into God's kingdom; the unbeliever remained forever the slave of the Demiurge.